 Hudson River Park is home to a variety of butterflies within its four miles of lush plant beds and gardens.
+A common butterfly species seen throughout the summer and early fall is the Monarch butterfly.
+They can be spotted in the Park's native plant Habitat Garden, the monarch butterfly waystation.
 This lesson breaks down the butterfly pollination process, while inviting students to observe how butterflies move pollen between plants.
-Students will create a butterfly feeder to observe butterflies while observing any other species it may attract.
+Students will create a butterfly feeder to encourage butterflies to visit their garden, while observing any other species it may attract.